monkofz/cosmetics/README.md

 # Technologies Used
 A list of the programming languages, HTML,CSS ,Javascript used to build the e-commerce website.

-# Contributors
-A list of the project contributors, including their names, roles, and contributions.

 # Screenshots
 Screenshots of the e-commerce website's main pages or features, so users can see what the website looks like.